Macon County WIC is open during the COVID-19 Pandemic. Our operations and procedures may change, please call our office with questions or concerns.

 - Fill out the survey.

-- Print or email your certification of completion to email@example.com
+- Print or email your certificate of completion.

 For related forms, click on the following: